xrendani/paradox-chess/README.md

 Paradox Chess offers a unique twist to the traditional game of chess, introducing new rules and challenges that will test your strategic thinking and adaptability.

-## Project Structure

-- `index.html`: The main HTML file that embeds the game.
-- `styles.css`: The CSS file for styling the game page.
-- `script.js`: The JavaScript file for adding custom functionality to the game page.

 ## Getting Started

 To set up the project locally, follow these steps: